invenia/blog/_posts/JuliaLangFeatures.md

 end
 ```

-#### Demo
-Now, rather than calling things directly, we use `model_call`
+Now, rather than calling things directly, we can use `model_call`
 which takes care of rearranging things.
-See how the code is now not having to be aware of the particular cases for each different library?
+Note that the code no longer needs to be aware of the particular cases for each library!

 ```julia
 inputs = rand(100, 1_000);  # 100 features, 1000 observations